Daya Bay: Goals and Methods

 1. Use more powerful nuclear reactors.

-We hope to accomplish this by measuring deficit in rate and spectral distortion.
+We hope to accomplish this by measuring deficit in the rate and spectral distortion.

 2. Utilize larger target mass, hence larger detectors.